Ear Infections in Dogs and Their Symptoms

 Meningitis or Encephalitis

-Encephalitis (inflammation of the brain tissue) or meningitis (inflammation of the meninges) can present very serious, life threatening complications far beyond any ear infection.
-On top of that, because it is often caused by a type of bacteria, meningitis is highly contagious.
+Encephalitis (inflammation of the brain tissue) or meningitis (inflammation of the meninges) can present very serious, life-threatening complications far beyond any ear infection.

 In conclusion, remember, if your dog is behaving oddly or scratching excessively at his or her ears, consult a veterinarian!
 Though you may know how to clean your dog’s ears, cleaning only when a problem arises is often too late.